MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/om/Manage/resolving-heartbeat-alerts.md

 If you want to walk through these procedures, you can cause this alert by disabling the System Center Management service on a test system.

-### To cause a Health Service Heartbeat Failure alert for testing
+### To cause a Health Service heartbeat failure alert for testing

 1. On a computer with an agent installed, open Control Panel.